Ever tried to help your child with primary math homework and got stumped? Today’s math questions can be challenging – even for adults.

 Sam brought $2000 for shopping.

-This is the first part to S.A.M Heuristics series.
-Look out for part two where we will share more expert tips on math heuristics.
+This is the first part to S.A.M Heuristics series for expert tips on math heuristics.

 This post is brought to you by Seriously Addictive Mathematics.